sodafoundation/api/HACKING.md

 - Language : Go environment

 To run a Go project, configuring Gopath is indispensable.
-After downloading the project, you should add "path_to_OpenSDS" in GOPATH environ variable.
+After downloading the project, you should add "path_to_OpenSDS" in GOPATH environment variable.